 Used in design, nostalgia can appeal to the audience on a sentimental and emotive level.
 No matter how much technology advances and the modern world progresses, nostalgia—the notion of longing—remains an essential human condition.
+You can utilize nostalgia to spark your imagination and add depth to your postcard design.
 Here’s how to harness the psychological and emotive power of nostalgia in your design.

 As Jessica Helfand describes on Design Observer, nostalgia privileges memory and perception over reality, and favors a utopian and imagined past over the real one.
 Indeed, nostalgia can provoke positive emotions of happiness, connection, confidence, and optimism, and when people feel down nostalgia can raise their spirits.

 The psychological phenomenon of nostalgia is triggered physiologically from sights, sounds, smells, and tastes.
 A particular song might remind you of your wedding; a smell might take you back to your grandmother’s cooking; or a photograph might have you recalling the heady days of summer vacations past—or even reliving as Expedia did for its Thrownback Thursdays campaign, which used nostalgia to engage its social media audience.
 Participants had to post and tag a picture of a favorite past vacation and the lucky winners received a travel voucher to recreate their trip.

 Nostalgia can stimulate a wistful desire for an era before your lifetime that in our collective imagination—from photos, television, and films—is one we perceive as being simpler.